harshithakraj249/ML_Project/README.md

 User authentication and project management

-Author
+**Author**

-Developed as part of an AI/ML project integrating machine learning models with a modern web interface.# ML_Project Sentiment Analysis, Face Recognition and OCR project with Vue js.
+Developed as part of an AI/ML project integrating machine learning models with a modern web interface.